Hadoop Tutorial: All you need to know about Hadoop!

 Hadoop Tutorial: Last.fm Case Study

 Last.fm is internet radio and community-driven music discovery service founded in 2002.
 Users transmit information to Last.fm servers indicating which songs they are listening to.
 The received data is processed and stored so that, the user can access it in the form of charts.
-Thus, Last.fm can make intelligent taste and compatibility decisions for generating recommendations.
+Thus, Last.fm can make intelligent taste and compatible decisions for generating recommendations.
 The data is obtained from one of the two sources stated below:

 - scrobble: When a user plays a track of his or her own choice and sends the information to Last.fm through a client application.